 So we descended and descended, and then we went down a bit, and then a bit more.
 After this we lost a bit of altitude and went down a few stairs before descending a bit.
 You get the picture.

-We weren’t really sure what to expect of the ice cave that is carved out of the glacier each year.
+We weren’t really sure what to expect of an ice cave that is carved out of the glacier each year.
 There’s a few photos available online but you can’t get much of a sense of it.
 Anyway, inside, it was great.
 You get a bit wet at the entry point as on days like this there’s always a bit of surface melting going on.
 Once inside it was pleasantly cool compared to outside, and the ice itself is amazing.
 What struck me most was the absolute clarity of it.
 I wasn’t sure what I was expecting – probably more of a mushy mass of compressed snow with boulders in, but apparently above a certain pressure the air gets more and more squeezed out and the ice takes on a beautiful crystal clarity that you can see right through, and the suspended boulders are visible at various points.

 Within the grotto they seem to fit various bits or artistic lighting and carve out a few interesting little statues as well as hanging a few photos and information boards about the scientific research that is conducted into the glacier and the movement of the ice as part of the programme of creating the cave each year.
 It is well worth a visit, especially if you’ve never been inside a glacier before.